homebridge/verified/README.md

 ### How The Bundle Generation Process Works

-Every 30 minutes, a job is executed using GitHub Actions to check for updates made to any [verified Homebridge plugins](https://homebridge.io/w/Verified-Plugins).
+Every 24 hours, a job is executed using GitHub Actions to check for updates made to any [verified Homebridge plugins](https://homebridge.io/w/Verified-Plugins).

 Plugins that require updates are then:

 1. Installed using `npm` in a clean work directory, post install scripts are disabled;
 2. then a `.tar.gz` bundle is created for the plugin, including all it's dependencies;
 3. then a `.sha256` checksum file is generated for the bundle;
-4. finally the resulting tarball and checksum file are uploaded to the [Homebridge Plugin Repo](https://github.com/homebridge/plugin-repo/releases/tag/v1).
+4. finally the resulting tarball and checksum file are uploaded to [this repo](https://github.com/homebridge/plugins/releases/tag/v1.0.0).

-The two most recent versions of a plugin are retained in the [Homebridge Plugin Repo](https://github.com/homebridge/plugin-repo/releases/tag/v1), older versions are purged automatically.
+The two most recent versions of a plugin are retained in [this repo](https://github.com/homebridge/plugins/releases/tag/v1.0.0), older versions are purged automatically.

 ### How Plugins Are Installed Via Bundles